Merkel Cell Cancer

 Being exposed to a lot of ultraviolet (UV) rays from the sun or other sources, such as tanning beds or PUVA treatments used for psoriasis

 Having light-colored skin

-Having a weakened immune system, such as from HIV or an organ transplant
+Having a weakened immune system, such as from some types of blood cancer, HIV, or caused by medicines used with an organ transplant

 Infrared light exposure, such as lasers or heat lamps